 Hachimaki san of Kanmu Ltd. has dug into MerPay details with a helpful flowchart.

-JR East announced a special plastic Suica card for inbound tourists called “Welcome Suica” that will be available from September 1, 2019 at major Tokyo area stations and service centers.
+JR East announced a special plastic Suica card for inbound tourists called “Welcome Suica” that will be available from September 1, 2019 at major Tokyo area stations and JR East Travel Service Centers.
 The main attraction according to the press release is that the Welcome Suica card does away with the ¥500 deposit, and the hassle of getting it back when leaving the country, but the card is only valid for 28 days from the issue date and JR East also says that unused Welcome Suica balances are not refundable… but the unique card design makes a nice souvenir.
 Welcome Suica cannot be added to Apple Pay or Google Pay and is plastic issue only.

 The whole thing sounds like it would have been a nice idea before Apple Pay Suica and Google Pay Suica, both of which let users to add virtual Suica cards without a deposit, and can be safely removed from Wallet and left on the cloud until needed again.

 You might think that JR East has installed Suica gates in every station but this is not the case: as of 2018 Suica is installed in roughly half of JR East’s 1667 stations.
 The reason is cost.
 Unmanned stations have simple Suica gate readers but apparently the cost of these is an obstacle.
 Fast local processing is one of the advantages of Suica but I suspect the dedicated network backbone costs for linking and syncing with JR East servers doesn’t come cheap.

 JR East is fixing the cost problem by developing a new cloud based Suica gate reader that can easily be installed anywhere.
 The trade off is slightly slower speeds, perhaps, with the benefit of lower installation and maintenance costs.
 JR East said they expect to reach 100% Suica deployment with the new model and hope to sell it internationally.